Frequently Asked Questions

 Oolitic Sand: The unique sand found around Great Salt Lake is a product of the high mineral content of the water.
 Calcium carbonate collects concentrically around a nucleus and forms small, round sand particles.

 Road and Mountain Biking: Most non-motorized trails are open to mountain biking.
 A variety of trails provide opportunities for mountain bikers of all abilities.
 Road bikes are allowed on all paved roads of the park.
-Road bikes should use caution, as there are no designated bike lanes and shoulders are small or non-existent.
-The Davis County Causeway is a great place for road bikes and has a large, designated bike lane.
+Road bikers should use caution, as there are no designated bike lanes and shoulders are small or non-existent.
+The Davis County Causeway is a great place for road bikes and has a large designated bike lane.

 Swimming in the Lake: Swimming or floating in the lake is allowed.
 The best place to experience the lake’s highly saline waters is Bridger Bay Beach.
 Restrooms and showers are available.

 Wildlife: Mammals and birds on the island are sensitive to human disturbance.
 Please respect the health and safety of wildlife by maintaining a respectful distance.
 Approaching any animal can be dangerous to the individual and stressful to the animal.
-Feeding, touching, teasing, molesting or intentionally disturbing any wildlife is prohibited except as approved for authorized hunting (R651-603-5).
+Feeding, touching, teasing, molesting, or intentionally disturbing any wildlife is prohibited except as approved for authorized hunting (R651-603-5).
 Disturbing is any activity which causes the animal to change their behavior.

 Wildlife, especially bison, may be dangerous.
 Do not approach bison for any reason.